MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 []

 It's possible that the Matching algorithem will take some time to complete.
+Upon the completion of the matching you will get the following message and at this point you can **Save** the match and continue to the **Merge screen** or go through any of the optional steps (steps 4-7):

+[]

-In the meantime there are two things you can do to track that progress and evaluate the data that you are matching.
+Note that in the meantime there are two things you can do to track that progress of your match and evaluate the data behind it:

 - **First, you can review the *Summary* section**:

 []

 This diagram visualizes the hierarchy by which your ingested entities are currently matched.
 Each of the entities is represented by a tile with the entity's name, the data source from which it was derived and number of records.

-In addition to entities, the Suammry diagram includes three types of status for your matches.
-Those are stated on top of the links that connect each matching pair.
+In addition to entities, the Suammry diagram includes the status of your match.
+Later we will cover the four possible status more in depth but for now we will describe the status of your current match which is called **Matching**:

 []

-- In the example above, all these links have the same status: **Rules Needed**.
-This status implies that no rules were defined for the match pair.
-As stated earlier, **at least one rule *must* be added to each of the matchings**.
-- Once rules were defined for a given match pair, it's status will turn to **Ready to Run**.
-As we will see, running a match is also available within the **Details** section.
-- **Matching** is the third status you can see for a given match pair.
-This status implies that the matching process is currently under progress (reflected as a percentage).
+This status implies the matching process is currently in progress.
+Since it includes a percentage, you can track that progress.

-- **Complete** is the forth and last status you can see for a given match pair and it reflects the completion of the matching process both for this matching and for all the matchings that precede it.
-In the example shown below
+- **Second, once the following message appears, you can review the *Master Data Set* that was created during the process:

+[]

+The **Entities** screen is where you can view the master data set.
+Upon clicking the **Entities tab** in the left side menu, you will be able to see that this new entity appears under the name **ConflationMatchEntity**:

+[]

+You can click on that entity and do a quick validation of the data that you are unifying:

+[]

+Within the table shown above, the left side (red) provides a preview of some of the records that were unified from the first match-pair entity.
+The right side (blue) provides the same view around the data that was broguht from the second entity.
+Lastly, the middle part
+(green) includes..

 ## Step 4 (Optional): Reviewing and Validating the First Match Pair
+If you followed through step (3), then you already started to validate the quality of your first match.
+However, as part of the current and the next steps, you will learn how to evaluate in depth this quality and improve it.
+There are a few things you can do:

+- **First**, you can gain first insights by reviewing the tiles at the top of the page:
+    - 1.The left tile shows the number of records that were successfully matched
+    - 2.The center tile shows the number of records that were not successfully matched
+    - 3.The right tile shows the number of customers that are included in the original two match-pair entities whether they were matched or not.
+This tile will provide you more context into the first number above - is that a relatively good or poor result?

+Note that if you match more entities in the future these three numbers will present the **total** numbers of matched records, unmatched records, and customers across all your matchings taken together.
+When creating more matches, you can always view those numbers for a specific match by looking at this matche's row within the **Description** section.

+- **Second**,

 ## Step 5 (Optional): Making Changes to the Rule/s Definitions